Gayley007/SS2025_WEB101_02240340/Reflection 3.md

 ```

 #### 2. Drag and Drop Events Not Triggering
-Problem: Drag events were not being registered.
+Problem: Drag events were not being registered.<br>
 Solution: Correctly applied props from useDropzone():
 ```js
 {...getRootProps()}